On Medicare? Don’t take an RV trip until you read this!

 It turns out that my client had been using mail order for drugs when traveling.
 When he travels, he usually stays a few weeks or more so he would use the RV Park where he stayed as the mailing address to get the drugs, and whenever they went to a new place, they would get a new address.

-Using mail order for drugs when traveling is not advised.
-Yes, I know that there is typically a savings involved in using mail order, but it’s not worth it if you are traveling for an extended period in your RV.
+Using mail order for drugs when traveling or having RV trips is not advised.
+Yes, I know that there is typically savings involved in using mail order, but it’s not worth it if you are traveling for an extended period in your RV.
 Let me explain why.

 Insurance companies aren't set up to handle nomads.
 Make things easy on yourself and the insurance company.
 Pick up your medications at a physical pharmacy.